Shutdown politics, who has the upper hand?

 Not only do more Americans say avoiding a shutdown is important than continuing DACA, a majority says finding a DACA fix is more important than opposing the wall.
 Trump and the GOP clearly are willing to do a DACA fix.
 To the extent Democrats are seen as unwilling to do a proper wall, public opinion may turn against them.

-The CNN poll also found that the Children’s Health Insurance Program (CHIP) is seen as a higher priority that DACA.
+The CNN poll also found that the Children’s Health Insurance Program (CHIP) is seen as a higher priority than DACA.
 One would hope so.
 CHIP is for lower income American children, some 9 million of them.
 DACA is for illegal immigrants, fewer than 1 million of them.

 But Democrats are giving DACA the higher priority.
 They have blocked legislation that would extend CHIP because it doesn’t revive DACA.